aes5001/5GIIK-testbed/README.md

 cd uhd
  ```

-According to UHD version of USRP b210, you should checkout the desired UHD version.
+According to the UHD version of USRP b210, you should check out the desired UHD version.
 Then install the specific version.
-Finally, update the library catche.
+Finally, update the library cache.

  ```
 git tag -l